Are letters of intent binding?

 How does this affect me?

 Let me answer this common question with a personal story: In the Fall of 1999, I was engaged to represent a privately held printing company that had previously entered into a letter of intent with a prospective purchaser.
-In it, the client had understood that he was agreeing only to cooperate with the prospective purchaser in facilitating some initial financial due diligence.
-During the course of the ensuing due diligence process, it became clear to the client that the prospective buyer was not looking for financial information that would support the contemplated purchase price that had been set forth within the terms of the letter of intent.
+In it, the client had understood that he was agreeing only to cooperate with the prospective purchaser in facilitating some initial financial The thorough verification and investigation of a business af....
+During the course of the ensuing due diligence process, it became clear to the client that the prospective buyer was not looking for financial information that would support the contemplated The final price for a business that is paid at closing.
+Exam... that had been set forth within the terms of the letter of intent.
 Rather, the prospective buyer was looking for financial information that could be used for their own benefit in attempting to renegotiate a lower purchase price.

 Once the prospective seller understood the prospective purchaser’s apparent intentions, they terminated the due diligence process and refused to allow the prospective buyer any further access to either their physical work facility or financial information.
 The prospective buyer filed a lawsuit, claiming that the letter of intent was, in fact, a binding contract and requesting the court enter an order compelling the sale of the subject printing company, pursuant to the terms set forth in the signed letter of intent.
 Needless to say, the prospective seller was both surprised and upset by the lawsuit.
 Worse yet, the prospective seller was forced to incur hundreds of thousands of dollars in expert and related legal fees, defending the subject lawsuit — which it was ultimately able to do.